DanyelMorales/queryly_client_scrapper/README.md

 - `--batch-size`: The number of articles to fetch (default is `10`).
 - `--section`: Fetch articles from a specific section.
 - `--query`: Search for a specific term.
-- `--out`: Save results inside a new directory.
+- `--out`: Save results inside a new subdirectory.

 #### `display-ids`
 Display available portal IDs for fetching.